dakotacousineau/phase_0_unit_1/week_1/5_HTML_CSS_solo_challenge/my_reflection.md

 * Which parts of the challenge did you find tedious?

 <!-- Add your reflection here.
 Remove the comment markers -->
+I mostly went over the example code used and then put it in my website updating the colors and pictures ect.

+I had trouble with psuedo classes like hover

+It is all pretty much new to me and I used the example material pretty heavily.

+I really like seeing my work in action and loading the site.

+None of it was tedious as it is still new.